5 Essential Questions to Ask Before You Buy or Adopt a Pet in Castle Rock

 Adult dogs and cats are often a great fit for people with busier lifestyles.

-They tend to have a more mellow personality, fewer training and behavioral issues (assuming the pet was well trained when it was young) and less of a need for your hands-on attention.
+They tend to have a more mellow personality, fewer training and fewer behavioral issues (assuming the pet was well trained when it was young).

 Quite simply, how much time do you have to give?

 And what are you willing to endure?